Self-esteem Help, Self-esteem Therapy, Esteem Therapy, Confidence Therapy, Self-esteem Counselling, Confidence Counselling

 self-loathing, how to increase self-esteem, self-doubt, why am I so self-critical, what is my self-comparison

 Self-Judgement - Our Inner Judge Judging & condemning ourselves can both mobilise & immobilise us and we can live our lives as if condemned.
 We may believe if we let go of self judgement, we would do nothing, lose our motivation.
 Being hard on ourself is a good thing we may tell ourselves and it may be we are doing well in aspects of our life in spite of our self-judgement, not due to it.
 The strategy we used for protection against pain of rejection, loneliness, grief and helplessness over others may have been self-judgement which can affect our self-worth, make us feel insecure or inadequate, fearful, anxious, , depressed, angry, empty, alone now.
 (And when growing up, others may have been hard on us, as a way of motivating us, and we may have absorbed their judgements, and become our own strict task-master now.)
 Some of us can tirelessly strive to prove ourself, others procrastinate.
 It can be as if every feeling we have has a judgement against it, blighting our life, when we wear these judgements as labels.
 Condemning, judging us and others is closely linked to our own self-critic.
 When we judge ourselves and others we usually don't feel good inside and convert our judgements to truth.
 We may end up holding back aspects of our personality & being in the world (often our creative & courageous parts) that don't please our selfcritic or "inner" judge.
 Never satisfied, always looking for problems in us or others we may worry about outcomes in the future, find it hard to relax.
 We may struggle to make mistakes without judging them or fear success.
 Having compassion for ourself, rather than the familiar self judgement, may actually support us in becoming more creative, productive.
 Confidence therapy & self-esteem counselling can help us with our selfjudgement, exploring any feelings we may be ignoring, so we don't have to put our self on trial so much in anxiety-inducing ways.
-The confidence therapy may also explore the connection between, our self-judgement, our wounded feelings & what we tell ourselves, including our guilt & shame and how our self-judgement, self-blame may erode our vitality and self-validation.
+The confidence therapy may also explore the connection between, our self-judgement, our wounded feelings & what we tell ourselves, including our guilt & shame and how our self-judgement, self-blame and reasoning may erode our vitality, self-validation and free will.

 Comparing Us With Others We all at times have tried to rate ourselves against others and sometimes this can spur us on (see also Competitiveness).
 And when we value us and others - noticing their good qualities, taking encouragement from others, this can enhance those same qualities in us.
 However, in discouraging ways, we may frequently try to rank ourself as better or worse than others, that they or we are somehow less, inadequate, inferior or superior and this can get played out in our relationship.
 Envy or jealousy (sometimes fuelled a social networking obsession) may also creep in, especially in our relationship where we can also compare our partner with others.
 Acceptance of us & others on our own journey may be in short supply.
 In our comparisons we make us worse off as we become defeated, which can become corrosive & self-destructive.
 Our comparison feeds our sense of inadequacy & emotional insecurity, stopping us from enjoying what we have, our accomplishments, our own uniqueness & value, and those of others.
 We can continuously worry about what others think & how we are perceived (we may also continuously compare our body with others), and in this comparison make our esteem dependent on others.
 Some of us can be very busy comparing us with others (maybe viewing social networking sites), wanting to take a leaf out of their book.
 We may often want to copy them.
 We may have a strong need to fit in, or to be accepted as a part of the group.
 Because we have become so self-critical, we may now have become over-reliant or dependent on others for approval, validation, recognition, appreciation, our selfimage & selfworth can be reduced to what they think or say.
 In our attempt to belong with others, we may have overlooked how to validate ourself.
 Confidence counselling & self-esteem therapy explores the processes of our selfcomparison, any internalised conflicts and how your own frame of reference becomes more internal than external, for what you know to be true about yourself.
 You may also want to have a healthy self-acceptance, sense of uniqueness, a way of accepting what is, alongside also accepting what is in our control and what isn't.
 This may also include acceptance of painful realities.
 Comparing and contrasting, it may be a further challenge to be genuinely happy for other people's success, appreciate, be proud of the work they have done & personal strengths, to take inspiration from them, get enthused by their achievements, success and be motivated for what we want to do in our own life, that wherever we are is just fine without measuring where we are in relationship to others, so the only consideration that has to do with us, is our own relationship to where we want to be so we focus on our own worth, what we want and how we get there.
 Claiming our own resourcefulness & creativity, courage & determination can help propel us forward in our own way.
 Valuing our originality - cherishing the uniqueness of who we are (and how we uniquely love and are loved), having compassion for us and others, finding & expressing our own voice, empowering ourselves (when we no longer spend time comparing us with others - or comparing previous moments), we have the potential to be more in the present moment, freer to develop our own creative processes & direct our life to our own choosing.